ProseMirror/website/pages/guide/schema.md

 Some groups of element types will appear multiple types in your schema—for example you might have a concept of “block” nodes, that may appear at the top level but also nested inside of blockquotes.
-If you include a `groups` property in your schema definition [spec](##SchemaSpec), the groups defined there can be referred to in content expressions.
+You can create a node group by giving your node specs a `group` property, and then refer to that group by its name in your expressions.

 ```
 const groupSchema = new Schema({
   nodes: {
     doc: {type: Doc, content: "block+"},
-    paragraph: {type: Paragraph, content: "text*"},
+    paragraph: {type: Paragraph, group: "block", content: "text*"},
-    blockquote: {type: Blockquote, content: "block+"},
+    blockquote: {type: Blockquote, group: "block", content: "block+"},
     text: {type: Text}
-  },
-  groups: {
-    block: ["paragraph", "blockquote"]
   }
 })
 ```